HSE National Ambulance Service: Emergency ambulance service

 The National Ambulance Service directly provides all 999 emergency ambulance services in Ireland.
 The exception is Dublin, where in addition to the National Ambulance Service, Dublin City Council operates under service-level agreement to the Health Service Executive to provide an ambulance service through the Dublin Local Authorities Fire and Emergency Service (DLAFES).
 This service currently operates under its own command and control and with the exception of Health Service Executive funding, is entirely independent of the National Ambulance Service.
 In 2013, a draft proposal by the HSE addressed concerns with the system of ambulance provision in the Dublin area.
 The concerns were related to the lack of integration between the two services from a command and control perspective and the fact that Dublin City Council does not fall under the remit of the healthcare watchdog Health Information and Quality Authority (HIQA).
 In 2014, a joint review of the ambulance service in Dublin was announced by Dublin City Council, the HSE and HIQA to address concerns raised about how the DFB ambulance service is being run in comparison to the NAS.
 Matters to be reviewed include the way ambulances are dispatched, service provision and value for money.
 As of 2014, Dublin City Council receives a payment of almost €10 million per annum from the National Ambulance Service budget to fund the DLAFES ambulance service.
 The HSE stated that the National Ambulance Service could provide the entire Dublin ambulance service directly for around €3 million per annum less.
-In 2016 an independent national capacity review of the ambulance service was carried out by UK company Lightfoot Solutions with consultation from the NHS Association of Ambulance Chief Executives which indicated that an additional 200 staff were needed in order for the NAS to take over the DLAFES ambulance provision which currently consists of 14 ambulances operated through its 900 staff.
+In 2016 an independent national capacity review of the ambulance service was carried out by UK company Lightfoot Solutions with consultation from the NHS Association of Ambulance Chief Executives which indicated that an additional 200 staff were needed in order for the NAS to take over the DFB ambulance provision which currently consists of 14 ambulances operated through its 900 staff.
+In 2023, a joint report by Dublin City Council and the Health Service Executive that was completed in 2016 and withheld from the public domain was released after the broadsheet newspaper The Irish Times sought its publication through a freedom of information request.
+The findings of this review highlighted serious flaws in the delivery of the Dublin ambulance service primarily because of a lack of integration between the two services with regard to the processing of calls and dispatch of ambulance vehicles.
+The matter was subsequently raised in parliament during a meeting of the public accounts committee and led to the formation of a “task and finish” group to formulate a solution.
+After several meetings the group agreed in the interim to offset the inherent risk of having two services operating in the same city by placing two NAS controllers in the DFB control room with access to the DFB computer-aided dispatch system and conversely having two DFB controllers in NAS NEOC performing a similar function.